 The national and regional guideline for benzene is:

-Volatile organic compounds (VOCs) include a large range of organic materials that create fumes, for example, benzene(external link).
+Volatile organic compounds (VOCs) include a large range of organic materials that create fumes, for example, benzene.
 Depending on the type, VOCs can affect human health, reduce visibility, and smell bad.
 Sources of VOCs include industry, vehicles and some types of vegetation.